 CLICK TO READ: Money Saving Laundry Tips for Frugal Busy Moms

 Seriously….when I stopped obsessing over separating the darks and lights and what do I do with the in-betweens, life got easier.

 I was making things way too complicated….story of my life!!

 I have never had a problem washing colors and whites together.
 Not that I’m brave enough to have white clothes for 5 year old boys!
-BUT, if I were washing a brightly colored item, I would wash it solo the first time to prevent pink socks.
+BUT, if I were washing a brightly colored item for the first time, I would wash it solo to prevent pink socks.

 As soon as the washing machine has completed the dirty work, those clothes go straight to the dryer so the laundry train can keep-a-movin.

 Let’s talk laundry machinery for a minute.
 A good quality washing machine and dryer do a much better job at keeping your laundry clean.